UW General Immunization Requirement

 - Seattle students who choose yes will be able to access their immunization records in the future through Hall Health.
 Note that if you do not choose yes, UW will not retain your records and you will not be able to request them at a future date.

 - Please provide the legal name under which you are enrolled.
 If the immunization records you provide do not show your current legal name, you must submit name change documentation (marriage certificate, or legal name change documentation).

 - Your UW Student ID number is seven numbers, no letters, not to be confused with your UW NetID.
 Contact the Seattle Registrar, Bothell Registrar or Tacoma Registrar to get your student ID number.

 Note that all communication regarding the immunity verification will be sent to your UW email, and not your personal email.

 2. CHOOSE YOUR CAMPUS AND/OR SPECIAL PROGRAM

 International English Language Program students should check yes.

-3. REQUIRED VACCINATIONS FOR STUDENTS BORN AFTER 1957
+3. REQUIRED VACCINATIONS FOR ALL STUDENTS

 - Measles – Evidence of 2 doses of vaccine given 28 days apart at 12 months of age or older OR evidence of a blood test (titer)